Strategy & Governance

 They stall because important decisions are not being made clearly, early, or in the right place.
 Priorities shift.
 Scope expands.
 Tradeoffs stay implicit.
 Renewals sneak up.
 A roadmap may exist, but it does not have enough structure behind it to hold.

-Below are eight failure modes we see repeatedly.
+Below are eight predictable failure modes we see repeatedly in nonprofit technology work.
 Each one points to a simple governance fix.

 "Projects do not usually stall because no one is working.
 They stall because no one has made the next decision clearly enough to keep the work moving."